andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 Connected!
 That's a Bingo!!!!

+Now I just gotta find it.

 Head on a swivel.

 Searching.

 Scanning.

 And then I see it!
 About 20 yards down the hill, sitting on top of the snow flat as a pancake.
 Unbelievable.
 I've mentioned it multiple times on this trip but I have no idea what I did to deserve the ridiculous luck I've been afforded on my adventure but I'm not going